jungwolf/AoC2021/Day09/README.txt

 ;

 5)       string2rows(
-This is a helper function I wrote to split strings into a table of strings.
-"Table of strings" is a complex data type with its own special syntax.
+This is a helper function I wrote to split strings into a table of varchar2.
+"Table of ..." is a complex data type with its own special syntax.
 In this case, one row for each character.
 For example, 2199943210 -> row '2', row '1', row '9', etc.
 The rows are returned in order as they are generated in the function.
 BIG CAVEAT: this is not guarenteed behavior between releases, although it has been stable for multiple major releases so far.